haozhestat/haozhestat.github.io/_pages/about.md

 * I am a Ph.D.
 Candidate in Department of Statistics at [Iowa State University](https://www.iastate.edu/), advised by [Prof. Dan Nettleton](https://dnett.github.io/cv.pdf) and
 [Prof. Yehua Li](https://sites.google.com/a/ucr.edu/yehuali/home).
 [[Curriculum Vitae]](http://haozhestat.github.io/files/CV_Haozhe.pdf)
-* I received my Bachelor’s Degree from School of the Gifted Young at [University of Science and Technology of China](http://en.ustc.edu.cn/) (USTC).
+* I received my Bachelor’s Degree in Statistics from [School of the Gifted Young](https://en.wikipedia.org/wiki/Special_Class_for_the_Gifted_Young) at [University of Science and Technology of China](http://en.ustc.edu.cn/) (USTC).
-* My research focuses on functional/longitudinal data analysis, interpretation and diagnostics of machine learning algorithms, predictive analytics, and quantitative research in interdisciplinary areas.
+* My research lies on functional/longitudinal data analysis, interpretation and diagnostics of machine learning algorithms, predictive analytics, data mining, and quantitative research in interdisciplinary areas.

 # Recent News
 * From Fall 2018, I am actively looking for full-time positions that start in the Summer of 2019.